GeminiDRSoftware/GeminiCalMgr/README.md

 # GeminiCalMgr

 This project is for the calibration matching logic for Gemini data.
-This used to live in the FitsStorage project, but is being broken out as a dependency for DRAGONS and with an eye towards eventually being a public project.
+This logic is handled via per-instrument calibration definitions.
+The matching rules are expressed as SQLAlchemy database queries against a DRAGONS maintained sqlite database.

-## Installation
+## Calibration Checking

-The `FitsStorage` installation expects `GeminiCalMgr` to be checked out as that folder name alongside the `FitsStorage` folder.
-It will then copy the files from there to the target host when installing the FitsStore.
+When you have a calibration file that doesn't match a target file when you expect it to, this library provides the tool `calcheck` for inspecting the query for mismatches to diagnose it.
+It does a best-effort job but can be helpful.
+You can supply `auto` to infer the calibration type, or you can replace `auto` below with `flat`, `bias`, etc.

-In future, this will be replaced by a github checkout of a specific tag/etc and eventually installing from a python package repo.
+  Useage: calcheck <target file> auto <calibration file>

 ## DRAGONS Dependencies